microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// PackageDependency were to be resolved.
 Does not add the
 /// package to the process graph.
 ///
-/// @param packageFullName allocated via LocalAlloc; use LocalFree to deallocate STDAPI MddGetResolvedPackageFullNameForPackageDependency(
+/// @param packageFullName allocated via HeapAlloc; use HeapFree to deallocate.
+///                        If the package dependency cannot be resolved the function
+///                        succeeds but packageFullName is nullptr.
+STDAPI MddGetResolvedPackageFullNameForPackageDependency(
     _In_ PCWSTR packageDependencyId,
     _Outptr_result_maybenull_ PWSTR* packageFullName);

-/// Return TRUE if PackageDependency pins would produce the same package
-/// when resolved e.g. whether they share the same packageFamilyName,
-/// minVersion, and packageDependencyProcessorArchitectures values.
-STDAPI_(BOOL) MddArePackageDependencyIdsEquivalent(
-    _In_ PCWSTR packageDependencyId1,
-    _In_ PCWSTR packageDependencyId2);

-/// Return TRUE if context1 and contextId2
-/// are associated with the same resolved package.
-STDAPI_(BOOL) MddArePackageDependencyContextsEquivalent(
-    _In_ MDD_PACKAGEDEPENDENCY_CONTEXT context1,
-    _In_ MDD_PACKAGEDEPENDENCY_CONTEXT context2);
 ```

 ## 6.2.
 WinRT API